 Mt.
-Gretna was born in a forest of chestnut trees that for more than a century provided charcoal to the Cornwall Furnace that one forged cannons for George Washington’s army.
+Gretna was born in a forest of chestnut trees that for more than a century provided charcoal to the Cornwall Furnace that once forged cannons for George Washington’s army.
 The site was discovered in 1883 as a pleasant place to spend a summer day along the extinct Cornwall and Lebanon Railroad linking the Reading Railroad in Lebanon with the Pennsylvania Railroad near Elizabethtown.
 Originally you could travel here by rail from any point in the country.
 President Benjamin Harrison actually did.
-He and thousands of the picnickers detrained at a small station, walked down a tree-lined corridor past a stone fountain (that still exists) and spend the day in a woodland park that expanded each year as the number of visitors grew, eventually sporting an elaborate carousel, a primitive roller coaster called a “switch-back,” a dancing pavilion, and other attractions of an early amusement park.
+He and thousands of picnickers detrained at a small station, walked down a tree-lined corridor past a stone fountain (that still exists) and spent the day in a woodland park that expanded each year as the number of visitors grew, eventually sporting an elaborate carousel, a primitive roller coaster called a “switch-back,” a dancing pavilion, and other attractions of an early amusement park.
 In 1885 the Pennsylvania National Guard began a 50-year annual encampment at Mt.
 Gretna.
 That year Conewago Creek was dammed to form Lake Conewago, more aptly called a pond, but ideal for swimming and canoeing.

 In 1889 iron-foundry heir and generous owner of most of Mt.
 Gretna’s original land, Robert Coleman, built a narrow gauge railroad to carry visitors from the park, around the lake and up to the top of Governor Dick Hill where they could see as far as Lancaster and Harrisburg.
 A loving history of Mt.
 Gretna can be found in Gretna historian, Jack Bitner’s book: “Mt.
 Gretna, A Coleman Legacy.”
-In 1892 Methodists identified Mt.
+In 1892 a group of Evangelical United Brethren members identified Mt.
 Gretna as a good location for a Chautauqua.
 Like hundreds of Chautauquas Mt.
-Gretna’s “Pennsylvania Cautauqua” was modeled after the original Chautauqua Institution, established in 1874 in New York state.
+Gretna’s “Pennsylvania Chautauqua” was modeled after the original Chautauqua Institution, established in 1874 in New York state.
 Within a few years they drew up a plan for lots and began constructing, according to a popular plan of the day, a vaulted conical-roofed outdoor auditorium for lectures, religious services and concerts.
-The first “Chautauquans” built summer cottages around it, a “Hall of Philosophy” for meetings, and a small wooden Greed temple for the “Chautauqua Literary and Scientific Circle.”
+The first Chautauquans built summer cottages around it, a Hall of Philosophy for meetings, and a small wooden Greek temple for the Chautauqua Literary and Scientific Circle.
 Both buildings are still used today.
-That same year the United Brethren moved in across Pinch Road from Chautauqua and hire the same builder, John Cilley from Lebanon, to build a Tabernacle for religious services and Bible meetings.
-The Tabernacle, a smaller version of the Playhouse (23 chestnut supporting posts around the perimeter vs. 26) still stands in the Campmeeting.
-(The Playhouse collapsed just short of its hundredth anniversary year in 1994 under a heavy load of snow and ice.)
+That same year the United Brethren moved in across Pinch Road from Chautauqua and hired the same builder, John Cilley, from Lebanon, to build a Tabernacle for religious services and Bible meetings.
+The Tabernacle, a smaller version of the Playhouse (23 chestnut supporting posts around the perimeter vs. 26) still stands in the Campmeeting (the Playhouse collapsed just short of its hundredth anniversary year in 1994 under a heavy load of snow and ice).
 The Brethren mapped out plots for tents around the Tabernacle, but by the first summer’s Bible Conference 100 cottages had already been built by worshipers on the tent plots.
 Tents appeared only around the immediate perimeter of the Tabernacle, each sparsely furnished with a table, chairs, a lamp, a Bible and a box-like bed with straw sheets.
 The success of Mt.
-Gretna as a summer retreat led to the construction of restaurants and hotels, including the Chautauqua Inn, The Jigger Shop Ice Cream Parlor, The Conewago Hotel, Kaufman’s Store and Hotel, and others.
+Gretna as a summer retreat led to the construction of restaurants and hotels, including the Chautauqua Inn, The Jigger Shop Ice cream parlor, The Conewago Hotel, Kaufman’s Store and Hotel, and others.